QA / Software Testing

 • It brings a deeper understanding of workflows that automated scripts may overlook.

-But manual testing alone is too slow for today’s demands.
-In regulated industries, these manual cycles can drag on for weeks.
-Every small change, patch, or new feature triggers a long re-validation effort.
+But manual testing alone is too slow for today’s demands, highlighting the challenges in manual QA testing.
+In regulated industries, these cycles can drag on for weeks, where every small change, patch, or new feature triggers a lengthy re-validation effort.

 As a result, companies either risk delaying their product releases or, worse, cutting corners to meet deadlines, neither of which is a good outcome when compliance penalties and reputational risks are on the line.